-- Information, including the return, that IRS obtained from any source or developed through any means that relates to the potential liability of any person under the IRC for any tax, penalty, interest, fine, forfeiture, or other imposition or offense.
+- Information, including the return, that IRS obtained from any source or developed through any means that

+relates to the potential liability of any person under the IRC for any tax, penalty, interest, fine, forfeiture, or

+other imposition or offense.

 - Information extracted from a return, including names of dependents or the location of business, the taxpayer's name, address, and identification number.

 - Information collected by the IRS about any person's tax affairs, even if identifiers such as name, address, and identification number are deleted.

 - FTI may include PII.
 FTI may include the following PII elements, the:

-- o Name of a person with respect to whom a return is filed.
+- Name of a person with respect to whom a return is filed.

 - Mailing address.

-- o Taxpayer identification number.
+- Taxpayer identification number.

-- o Email addresses.
+- Email addresses.

-- o Telephone numbers.
+- Telephone numbers.

 - Social Security Numbers.

 - o Bank account numbers.

 - Date and place of birth.

 - Mother's maiden name;

-- o Biometric data (e.g., height, weight, eye color, fingerprints).
+- Biometric data (e.g., height, weight, eye color, fingerprints).

-- o Any combination of the preceding.
+- Any combination of the preceding.